emonweb-software/express-postgres-boilerplate/README.md

 ## Introduction

-This project is a boilerplate with Node.js, Postgres and TypeScript, using Express to create versioned routes.
+Best template with Node.js, Postgres and TypeScript, using Express to create versioned routes.
 It includes security middleware and environment configuration to ensure the application runs efficiently and securely.

 ## Features